 Top benefits of the ProCoach model:

 Provide a reliable nutrition coaching experience.
 You’ll deliver the same high quality nutrition coaching experience to every single client/patient regardless of what else is going on… in your life or theirs.
 ProCoach offers our “road-tested”, evidence-based, real-world-proven system and experience for everyone.
 We’ve put some serious mileage on it so we know it works.

 Scale up.
 (The sky’s the limit.)
 You’ll be able to coach 5 clients, 50 clients, or 500 people easily — because ProCoach makes it simple.
-We’ve already coached nearly 100,000 clients using this very system.
+We’ve already coached over 100,000 clients using this very system.
 Think you can handle that many clients?
 Go for it.
 The system will work, whether you have 10 people or 10,000.

 Automation makes it easy.
 You’ll be able to deliver nutrition habits, lessons, and assignments on time and on track, no matter what else you’re doing.
 Whether you’re sleeping, busy, out of town, in bed with the flu, stuck in traffic or on a plane somewhere above the Pacific ocean… it doesn’t matter.
 You don’t have to be there all the time, or married to your laptop, always wondering and worrying.
 The system will take care of your people, and make sure they get what they need.
 Daily, weekly, and monthly check-ins and progress tracking are also automated.